isabella232/Edge-Enterprise-pr.ru-ru/edgeenterprise/browser-policies/zh-CN/microsoft-edge-policies.md

   - 由于 Windows 或更高版本，macOS 和 77

   #### 描述
-  根据 URL 模式指定站点列表，当这些站点请求客户端证书时，Microsoft Edge 应自动为其选择。

-该值必须是字符串化的 JSON 词典数组。每个词典的形式必须为 { "pattern": "$URL_PATTERN", "filter" : $FILTER }，其中 $URL_PATTERN 为内容设置模式。$FILTER 限制浏览器可自动从中选择的客户端证书。只能选择与服务器的证书请求匹配的证书，而与筛选器无关。例如，如果 $FILTER 的形式为 { "ISSUER": { "CN": "$ISSUER_CN" } }，则只能额外选择由具有 CommonName $ISSUER_CN 的证书所颁发的客户端证书。如果 $FILTER 包含 "ISSUER" 和 "SUBJECT" 部分，则客户端证书必须同时满足两个条件才能被选择。如果 $FILTER 指定了组织("O")，则证书必须至少具有一个与指定值匹配的组织才能被选择。如果 $FILTER 指定了组织单位("OU")，则证书必须至少具有一个与指定值匹配的组织单位才能被选择。如果 $FILTER 为空词典 {}，则不会对客户端证书选择产生额外限制。

-如果未配置此策略，则不会对任何站点执行自动选择。
+  Setting the policy lets you make a list of URL patterns that specify sites for which Microsoft Edge can automatically select a client certificate.
+The value is an array of stringified JSON dictionaries, each with the form { "pattern": "$URL_PATTERN", "filter" : $FILTER }, where $URL_PATTERN is a content setting pattern. $FILTER restricts the client certificates the browser automatically selects from.
+Independent of the filter, only certificates that match the server's certificate request are selected.

+Examples for the usage of the $FILTER section:

+* When $FILTER is set to { "ISSUER": { "CN": "$ISSUER_CN" } }, only client certificates issued by a certificate with the CommonName $ISSUER_CN are selected.

+* When $FILTER contains both the "ISSUER" and the "SUBJECT" sections, only client certificates that satisfy both conditions are selected.

+* When $FILTER contains a "SUBJECT" section with the "O" value, a certificate needs at least one organization matching the specified value to be selected.

+* When $FILTER contains a "SUBJECT" section with a "OU" value, a certificate needs at least one organizational unit matching the specified value to be selected.

+* When $FILTER is set to {}, the selection of client certificates is not additionally restricted.
+Note that filters provided by the web server still apply.

+If you leave the policy unset, there's no autoselection for any site.

   #### 支持的功能:
   - 可以为必填字段: 是